Interxion launching new data centres in Frankfurt & Marseille

 Relentless demand has given rise to further investment from Interxion.

-The carrier and cloud-neutral colocation data centre services provider has announced it will be constructing new data centres in Frankfurt and Marseille, labelled FRA15 and MRS3 respectively.
+The carrier and cloud-neutral colocation data center services provider has announced it will be constructing new data centers in Frankfurt and Marseille, labelled FRA15 and MRS3 respectively.

 “Interxion Frankfurt is the leading cloud and connectivity hub in Germany with over 20 cloud deployments from the leading global cloud platforms and 235 network service providers present,” says Interxion chief executive officer David Ruberg.